kvraz/CSV-CRUD/README.md

 This project is a web-based application designed to manage CSV (Comma-Separated Values) data.
 It is table-agnostic, meaning it can adapt to any CSV structure by dynamically generating the table based on the file contents.

+## Academic Context

+This project was developed as part of the course **Application Development & Big Data** in the **Master's in Applied Informatics** program at the University of Macedonia.

 ## Features

 - **Load CSV**: Upload any valid CSV file to view its contents in a table format.